 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
-The school works in accordance with statutory guidance and the SET procedures (ESCB, 2022) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+These matters form part of staff induction and are outlined in the Staff Code of Conduct Policy.
+The school works in accordance with statutory guidance and the SET procedures (ESCB, 2019) in respect of allegations against an adult working with children (in a paid or voluntary capacity).

 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
-Any concerns about the conduct of a member of staff will be referred to the Head Teacher (or the Assistant Head Teachers in their absence).
+Any concerns about the conduct of a member of staff will be referred to the Headteacher (or the Assistant Headteacher in their absence).
 This role is distinct from the designated safeguarding lead as the named person should have sufficient status and authority in the school to manage employment procedures.
-Where the allegation concerns a supply member of staff, the Head Teacher (or Assistant Head Teacher) will liaise with the supply agency, while following due process.
+Staffing matters are confidential and the Academies operate within statutory guidance around Data Protection.

-Where the concern involves the Head Teacher, it should be reported direct to the Chair of Governors (Mrs. L. Wyatt).
+Where the concern involves the headteacher, it should be reported direct to the Chair of Governors.

-SET procedures (ESCB, 2022) require that, where an allegation against a member of staff is received, the Head Teacher, senior named person or the Chair of Governors must inform the duty Local Authority Designated Officer (LADO) in the Children's Workforce Allegations Management Team on 03330 139 797 within one working day.
+SET procedures (ESCB, 2023) require that, where an allegation against a member of staff is received, the Headteacher, senior named person or the Chair of Governors must inform the duty Local Authority Designated Officer (LADO) in the Children's Workforce Allegations Management Team on 03330 139 797 within one working day.
 However, wherever possible, contact with the LADO will be made immediately as they will then advise on how to proceed and whether the matter requires Police involvement.
 This will include advice on speaking to pupils and parents and HR.
 The school does not carry out any investigation before speaking to the LADO.

-Staffing matters are confidential and the school operates within statutory guidance around Data Protection.
+Staffing matters are confidential and the school operates within a statutory framework around Data Protection.